Py-Contributors/Cybel/README.md

 - Admin Commands for server management with powerful moderation
 - Stay connected every time with 99% uptime
 - Custom welcome message for each user when joining
-- Separate DM message upon joining the server
+- Separate DM message upon joining the server\
+- Postgres Database for storing data
 - Utility async APIs
-- Commands for user access
 - Log Everything with embed message
 - AutoMod - Delete offensive word automatically
 - Use the bot to its full potential without ever annoying anyone